 CACR is distinctive in interweaving technical and policy expertise.
 The Center draws on Indiana University’s wide range of scholarly expertise in computer science, informatics, accounting and information systems, criminal justice, law, organizational behavior, public policy, and other disciplines, as well as the extensive practical cybersecurity experience of its operational units.
 The center’s leadership reflects this range of expertise:

-- Administrative Director Leslee Cooper has over two decades of accounting and financial management experience.
+- Administrative Director Leslee Bohland has over two decades of accounting and financial management experience.